hashicorp/boundary-ui/README.md

 You will need to turn `off` mirage and run it: `$ ENABLE_MIRAGE=false yarn start:desktop`.

-You will see the login screen, authenticate using generated admin login name and password.
+In login screen, authenticate using generated admin login name and password.

 Enter the origin of your Boundary dev instance, by default is: `http://localhost:9200`.